 A look at the overall results of all EOG’s shows a state grade-level proficiency rate of 56.3%.

 The previous year’s state grade-level proficiency rate was 55.7%.
 This represents an increase of just .6%.

 The career and college ready rate for 2015-16 is 46.7%.
 In 2014-15, the overall career and college ready rate was 45.8%.

 The state has been using the Common Core State Standards for four years, yet overall, the needle barely moved in the ‘career and college ready’ category.

-The overall grade level proficiency 52.2%.
+The overall grade level proficiency is 52.2%.
 The previous year, the overall grade level proficiency was 51.0%.
-This is a 1.2% gain.
+This is only a 1.2% gain.